StefanPesic/Battleport/README.md

 # Game-Battleport-
-School project

-A game made for a school project in Periode 2 of school year 1 (January 2017).
-The goal of the game is to have players battle each other with battleships.
+A game made for a team school project done in Periode 2 of school year 1.
+The goal of the game was to have players battle each other with battleships.
+After the school project was over, i decided to work further on the game.

-It is a pygame based application.
 The following features are in it:
  - Shoot cannons

-The game is in progress.

-TODO:
- - Scalable
+ - Move boats
+ - Get points when a ship is down

+# Frameworks
+pygame